-There were no sales of securities available for sale during the year ended December 31, 2023.
-Proceeds on the sale of securities available for sale during 2022 totaled \$14.1 million.
+There were no sales of securities available for sale during the years ended December 31, 2024 and 2023.

-Equity securities consisted of investments in common stock of certain community banking institutions at December 31, 2023 and 2022.
-The following table presents information on the change in the fair value of equity securities that was recognized in earnings during the years ended December 31, 2023 and 2022, as well as the portion of those balances which relate to equity securities still held at December 31, 2023 and 2022.
+Equity securities, with readily determinable fair values, consisted of investments in common stock of certain community banking institutions at December 31, 2024 and 2023.
+The following table presents information on the change in the fair value of equity securities that was recognized in earnings during the years ended December 31, 2024 and 2023, as well as the portion of those balances which relate to equity securities still held at December 31, 2024 and 2023.

-For the Years Ended December 31.
+For the Years Ended December 31,

-2023 (in 2022 nds)
+2024 (ir n thousa 2023 nds)

-Net (losses) gains recognized during the year on equity securities \$ (3) \$ (312)
+Net gains (losses) recognized during the year on equity securities \$ 8 \$ (3)

-Net (gains) losses recognized on equity securities sold Net unrealized (losses) gains recognized on equity securities still 310
+Net (gains) losses recognized on equity securities sold Net unrealized gains (losses) recognized on equity securities still

-held at the balance sheet date \$ (3) \$ (2)
+held at the balance sheet date \$ 8 \$ (3)

-The amortized cost and fair value of securities available for sale at December 31, 2023, by contractual maturity, are shown in the following schedule.
+The amortized cost and fair value of securities available for sale at December 31, 2024, by contractual maturity, are shown in the following schedule.
 Expected maturities will differ from contractual maturities because borrowers may have the right to call or prepay obligations with or without call or prepayment penalties.

 Sec Securities Available for Sale

-Amortized Fair
+Amortized F Fair

 Cost Value

-nds)
+(In Th (In Thousands)

-Due within one year \$ 9,087 \$ 8,744
+Due within one year \$ 6,925 \$ 6,789

 Due after one year through

-five years 38,583 35,329
+five years 31,736 29,661

-Due five years through ten years 5,515 4,812
+Due after five years through ten years 6,386 5,787

-Due after ten years 2,659 2,436
+Due after ten years 1,448 1,194

-• \$ 55,844 \$ 51,321
+• \$ 46,495 \$ 43,431

+Securities available for sale with an amortized cost of \$26.0 million and a fair value of \$24.3 million at December 31, 2024 were pledged for contingency borrowings purposes, to secure public deposits and for other purposes required by law.
 Securities available for sale with an amortized cost of \$31.1 million and fair value of \$28.5 million at December 31, 2023, were pledged for contingency borrowings purposes, to secure public deposits and for other purposes required by law.
-There were none pledged at December 31, 2022.